On Classical and Bayesian Asymptotics in Stochastic Differential Equations with Random Effects having Mixture Normal Distributions: Abstract

-There is another issue to be remarked about, namely, the well-known label-switching problem associated with mixtures, which is also persistent in our $SDE$ set-up.
+There is another issue to be remarked about, namely, the well-known label-switching problem associated with mixtures, which is also persistent in our $SDE$ setup.
 Indeed, as is evident from (\ref{eq:likelihood5}) and (\ref{eq:likelihood6}), the likelihood remains the same even if the labels of $\left\{(a_k,\beta_k):~k=1,\ldots,M\right\}$ are permuted, showing non-identifiability of the likelihood with respect to label-switching of the parameter components.
 Under somewhat restrictive assumption (see (H4) of \ctn{Maud16}), \ctn{Maud16} show that if two such $SDE$ mixtures with two sets of parameters are the same, then the two sets of parameters are also the same.
-However, that simply does not even touch the label-switching problem, and the weak consistency of $MLE$ proved by \ctn{Maud16} in the $iid$ set-up holds up to label-switching.
+However, that simply does not even touch the label-switching problem, and the weak consistency of $MLE$ proved by \ctn{Maud16} in the $iid$ setup holds up to label-switching.
 In contrast, none of our results require assumption (H4) of \ctn{Maud16}, which are still unique up to label-switching.
 Specifically, in the $iid$ case we have been able to prove strong consistency of the $MLE$ under weaker assumption compared to weak consistency proved by \ctn{Maud16} under stronger assumption.
-Finally, it is important to remark in this context that \ctn{Das17} argue (see Section S-6 of their supplement) that avoidance of label-switching is not desirable from the clustering perspective.